SCITUATE - It might feel like a stretch finding a connection between a sugary doughboy, and a college scholarship.

 Festival for the grants that they have given us so that we can continue to help the elderly and the needy care for their animals.

-"In the past year, the requests for help for both food and vet care has increased 100 fold while because of the economy, the donations to Hands that Heal has decreased as it has for other agencies."
+"In the past year, the requests for help for both food and vet care has increased 100 fold while because of the economy, the

 The estimated 100,000 people who descend upon a usually quiet North Scituate Center each October might not realize that